sombreroman55/OJCLi/README.md

 # Dependencies

 This program is written for Python 3.5+, and will therefore not work with Python 2.
-Its only dependency is the `requests` module.
+It depends on the `requests` module and the `BeautifulSoup` module.

 # Using the Client